 Disability for OCD

-Posted on behalf of Phillips Disability, P.C. on Jan 17, 2018 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Jan 17, 2018 in Qualifying Conditions

 Individuals who suffer from Obsessive Compulsive Disorder (OCD) often suffer from significant preoccupations that interfere with their ability to maintain outside employment.
 Qualifying for disability benefits based on a mental illness can be complex, increasing the importance of having a competent legal professional on your side.

-To learn more about how we can help with your application for Social Security disability benefits for OCD or another mental illness, contact our experienced disability attorneys in Phoenix at Phillips Disability.
+To learn more about how we can help with your application for Social Security disability benefits for OCD or another mental illness, contact our experienced disability attorneys in Phoenix at Dayes Law Firm PC.
 We are experienced at pursuing claims based on OCD and other mental health issues and will work diligently to pursue the benefits you need and deserve.

 What is OCD?